 Education research and research-based practice are at the heart of the Center for Technology and School Change mission.
 CTSC predominantly engages in the study of innovating instruction for students.
 How do we support schools and teachers in adopting new practices in the classroom, and in diversifying the types of learning experiences afforded to our children?
 Our assumptions about research include the need to work collaboratively with schools and other education partners in pursuing big questions related to the school transformation process, often including the role technology can play both in reimagining teaching and in deepening student understanding.

 The Center is committed to a research agenda that:

-“An effective conversation [in the educational technology field] must include discourse among leading educational researchers.
+“An effective conversation must include discourse among leading educational researchers.
 However, to be successful, it will be equally important to involve other stakeholders to ensure strong linkages between applied research and explicit connections and value to schools.
-It is also important to include input from corporate partners, the K-12 school community, developers, and policy makers in the questions we ask, in the research we conduct, and in the interpretations and policy that ensue” (Schrum, 2010, p.
+It is also important to include input from corporate partners, the K-12 school community, developers, and policymakers in the questions we ask, in the research we conduct, and in the interpretations and policy that ensue” (Schrum, 2010, p.
 5)."

 The Center for Technology and School Change partnered with the Education Development Center (EDC) and Bank Street College of Education in a multi-year, IES-funded study of the Math for All (MFA) professional development program.
 MFA aims to provide teachers with knowledge and strategies around adapting mathematics lessons for a wide range of diverse learners.

 The Center for Technology and School Change (CTSC) is implementing a four-year implementation research initiative, Systemic Transformation of Inquiry Learning Environments for STEM (STILE 2.0), during which project partners develop, investigate, and refine a transformative approach for advancing STEM learning experiences in K-8 schools.